-- You DO need Dutch health insurance if: you have an EHIC and WILL be working in the Netherlands, or DO NOT have a European health insurance
+- You DO need Dutch health insurance if: you have an EHIC and WILL be working in the Netherlands or DO NOT have European health insurance.

 How It Works

-Among other things, the Netherlands has a very liberal health care system in that it truly believes in coverage and high-quality healthcare for all.
+Among many other positives, the Netherlands has a very liberal healthcare system that strongly believes in coverage and high-quality healthcare for everyone.
 The Health Insurance Act of 2006 was enacted under the belief that all residents in the Netherlands should have access to standard health insurance, with the opportunity to purchase additional insurance if they so desire.

-This law means that insurance companies work closely under government regulation to ensure that premiums are affordable and fair.
-This also means that almost all health insurance companies in the Netherlands have the consumers’ interest in mind: most profits they earn are translated into lower insurance premiums for consumers.
+This law guarantees that insurance companies work closely under government regulation to ensure affordable and fair premiums.
+This also means that almost all health insurance companies in the Netherlands have the consumers' interest in mind: most profits they earn are translated into lower insurance premiums for consumers.

 Therefore, the Dutch health insurance market is very fair and transparent.
-The standard health insurance is the same for all health care companies, the benefits are the same regardless of the service.
-You cannot be refused from an insurance company due to your age or a pre-existing condition.
+The standard health insurance is the same for all healthcare companies, and the benefits are the same regardless of the service.
+You cannot be refused by an insurance company due to your age or a pre-existing condition.

 International Student Insurance

-If you are planning to study in the Netherlands, don't have a European Health Insurance Card (EHIC) and aren't currently working part-time, you will need international student insurance.
-College Life & AON partnered up to provide you with complete student insurance with medical emergency coverage in the case of illness and accidents.
-The certificate is available immediately for all foreign students and interns around the world planning to study in the Netherlands
+If you plan to study in the Netherlands, don't have a European Health Insurance Card (EHIC) and are not currently working part-time, you will need international student health insurance.
+College Life & Swisscare have partnered to provide you with comprehensive student health insurance Individuals between 18 to 49 years old can benefit from this essential medical insurance, which includes emergency treatments, hospital admission for inpatient treatments, outpatient treatments, search and rescue, repatriation, and 24/7 assistance.
+The certificate is available immediately for all international students and interns worldwide planning to study in the Netherlands.

 Healthcare here in the Netherlands is quite complex and exists in multiple forms.
-Most of the time when you hear about Dutch healthcare, it’s actually referring to compulsory standard healthcare which is required for those planning to work in the Netherlands.
+Most of the time, when you hear about Dutch healthcare, it refers to compulsory standard healthcare required for those planning to work in the Netherlands.

 There are various health insurance policies in the Netherlands.
-The cheapest and most basic form of insurance is basisverzekering (basic healthcare).
+The cheapest and most basic form of insurance is basic healthcare insurance (basisverzekering).

-Standard health insurance costs around 100 euros per month and covers basic essential medical care such as:
+Standard health insurance costs around 100 euros per month and covers essential medical care such as: